Zaidín (Granada): Present time

 It is home to scientific centers such as the Astrophysics Institute of Andalusia and the Experimental Station of Zaidín, both under the Higher Council for Scientific Research (CSIC).

 El Zaidín has stopped being the humble marginal-workers neighbourhood and hosts the construction of emblematic buildings such as the New Los Carmenes Stadium- home to Granada Football Club-, the Palacio de Deportes-home to Granada Basketball Team-, the Science Park, Palacio de Congresos and the Health Campus in Granada, located in the last acres of Vega in the city.

+In 2026, the government of Granada invested €4.4 million for the rehabilitation of the Zaidin neighbourhood.
+The transformation will include the rehabilitation of 157 homes with improvements to energy efficiency, thermal insulation, roofing, accessibility, and the installation of solar panels.
+It also involves removing asbestos pipes, improving building ventilation, and upgrading the surrounding urban environment through new paving, expanded green areas, and better accessibility, aiming to create healthier, more sustainable, and energy-efficient homes.